GreyDGL/PentestGPT/README.md

 ## Installation
 1. Install `requirements.txt` with `pip install -r requirements.txt`
 2. (Deprecated: Will update support for non-plus member later.) ~~Install `chatgpt-wrapper` if you're non-plus members: `pip install git+https://github.com/mmabrouk/chatgpt-wrapper`.
 More details at: https://github.com/mmabrouk/chatgpt-wrapper.
 Note that the support for non-plus members are not optimized.~~
-3. Configure the keys in `config`.
+3. Configure the cookies in `config`.
 You may follow a sample by `cp config/chatgpt_config_sample.py. config/chatgpt_config.py`.
+    - Login to ChatGPT session page.
+    - Find the request cookies to `https://chat.openai.com/api/auth/session` and paste it into the `cookie` field of `config/chatgpt_config.py`.
+(You may use Inspect->Network, find session and copy the `cookie` field in `request_headers` to `https://chat.openai.com/api/auth/session`)
+    - Note that the other fields are temporarily deprecated due to the update of ChatGPT page.
+4. To verify that the connection is configured properly, you may run `python3 utils/chatgpt.py`.
+You should see some sample conversation with ChatGPT.